qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 {: #architectural title="Architectural view of Multipath QUIC for a host having N sending uniflows and M receiving uniflows"}

 As described before, a Multipath QUIC connection starts using two Initial Uniflows, identified by Uniflow ID 0 on each peer.
 The packets can then be spread over several uniflows.
 Each uniflow has its (set of) Uniflow Connection ID(s) (UCID) packets that are used to explicitly mark where they belong to.
 Depending on the direction of the uniflow, the host keeps either the Uniflow Source Connection ID (USCID, for the receiving uniflows) or the Uniflow Destination Connection ID (USCID, for the sending uniflows).
 Notice that the (set of) UDCID(s) of a sending uniflow of a host is the same as the (set of) USCID(s) of the corresponding receive uniflow of the remote peer.
-Preventing the linkability of different uniflows is an important requirement for multipath extensions {{I-D.huitema-quic-mpath-req}}.
+Preventing the linkability of different uniflows is an important requirement for the multipath extensions {{I-D.huitema-quic-mpath-req}}.
 We address it by using UCIDs as implicit uniflow identifiers.
 This makes the linkability harder than having explicit signaling as in earlier version of this draft.
-Furthermore, it does not require any public header change and thus preserves the QUIC invariants {{I-D.ietf-quic-invariants}}.
+Furthermore, it does not require any public header change and thus preserves the QUIC invariants
+{{I-D.ietf-quic-invariants}}.

 When an uniflow is in use, each endhost associates it with a network path.
 In practice, this consists in a particular 4-tuple over which packets are sent